mikopado/GeoPhy-data-converter-tool/README.md

 # GeoPhy-data-converter-tool
-Tool to edit gps raw data of geophysical surveys for importing in AutoCAD
+Tool to edit GPS raw data of geophysical surveys for importing it in AutoCAD